SAE/AISI 1140 Carbon Steel (UNS G11400)

 AdvantagesDisadvantages

-Good MachinabilitySusceptible to Corrosion
+Good machinabilitySusceptible to corrosion

-Wide Range of ApplicationsCan be Difficult to Weld
+Wide range of applicationsCan be difficult to weld

-Low Cost
+Low cost

 Applications of 1140 Carbon Steel

-• Construction equipment: 1140 carbon steel is commonly used in the manufacturing of construction equipment such as excavator buckets, bulldozer blades, and demolition tools due to its high strength and toughness.
+• Construction equipment: Commonly used in the manufacturing of construction equipment such as excavator buckets, bulldozer blades, and demolition tools due to its high strength and toughness.

-• Automotive components: 1140 carbon steel is commonly used in the manufacturing of automotive components such as crankshafts, camshafts, and gears due to its high tensile strength and wear resistance.
+• Automotive components: Utilized in the manufacturing of automotive components such as crankshafts, camshafts, and gears, offering high tensile strength and wear resistance.

-• Agricultural equipment: 1140 carbon steel is commonly used in the manufacturing of agricultural equipment such as plows and harrows due to its high strength and toughness.
+• Agricultural equipment: Commonly used in the manufacturing of agricultural equipment such as plows and harrows due to its high strength and toughness.

-• Railway components: 1140 carbon steel is commonly used in the manufacturing of railway components such as axles, wheels, and bearings due to its high strength and resistance to fatigue.
+• Railway components: Used in the manufacturing of railway components such as axles, wheels, and bearings, providing high strength and resistance to fatigue.

-• Tool and die making: Due to its high hardness and wear resistance, 1140 carbon steel is commonly used in the manufacturing of tools and dies for metalworking applications.
+• Tool and die making: Frequently used in the manufacturing of tools and dies for metalworking applications, owing to its high hardness and wear resistance.

 Similar Alloys